Oksenss/3-tier-webapp-full-infra/modules/cloudfront-s3-cdn/README.md

   - A backend Application Load Balancer (`var.backend_origin_domain`).
 - Intelligent Routing: Uses ordered cache behaviors to route paths:
   - Requests matching /api/\* are sent to the ALB origin with caching explicitly disabled (`caching_disabled`) to ensure real-time interaction.
+  - Requests matching /images/\* are sent to the s3 bucket for retrieval of images with optimized caching (`caching_optimized`).
   - All other requests default to the S3 bucket origin with optimized caching enabled.
 - SPA Rewriting: Uses custom_error_response rules to redirect 403 and 404 errors to /index.html with a 200 status code, allowing the client-side router (React Router) to handle the application's internal routes.